FX Bullish Consensus Tutorial

 A study of FOREX contrary Opinion conducted by GoodmanWorks using FX data for fifteen years yielded some interesting results and led to development of the Weekly Power Index (WPI) and the Expansion/Contraction Ratio (ECR).
 Like all technical analysis FOREX contrary opinion is subject to interpretation and a suitable subject for deeper study.

-There are NO advisory services, signal services, high-frequency or fully-algorithmic traders in the GoodmanWorks FX Bullish Consensus poll – just professional discretionary traders.
+There are NO advisory services, signal services, high-frequency or fully-algorithmic traders in the GoodmanWorks FX Bullish Consensus poll – just professional discretionary and computer-assisted traders.
 The Weekly Power Index endeavors to find predictive value in sharp week-to-week Bullish Consensus changes and the ECR tracks the cumulative divergence between prices and bullish consensus.

 The GoodmanWorks FX Bullish Consensus for ten active currency pairs is now available for $2499.00 per year.